nerc-project/nerc-docs/docs/openshift/applications/creating-a-sample-application.md

 go to the sample application.
 This will open your application in a new browser window.
 The link will look similar to `http://<appname>-<mynamespace>.apps.shift.nerc.mghpcc.org`.

+!!! tip "Example: Deploying a Python application"
+    For a quick example on how to use the "Import from Git" option to deploy a sample Python application, please refer to [this guide](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.14/html/getting_started/openshift-web-console#getting-started-web-console-deploying-python-app_openshift-web-console).

 ### Additional resources

 For more options and customization please [read this](https://docs.openshift.com/container-platform/4.10/applications/creating_applications/odc-creating-applications-using-developer-perspective.html).